arpitbbhayani/articles/blogs/copy-on-write.md

 }
 ```

-## No Locks Needed
+## Updating without locks
 Locks are required when we have in-place updates.
-Multiple writers tries to modify the same instance of resource and hence we define a [critical section](https://en.wikipedia.org/wiki/Critical_section) where the core updations happen.
+Multiple writers try to modify the same instance of the resource and hence we define a [critical section](https://en.wikipedia.org/wiki/Critical_section) where the core updations happen.
 This critical section is bounded by locks and any writer who which to modify would have to acquire the lock.
-This streamlines the wrtiers and ensures only one writer could enter the critical section at any point in time, creating a chokepoint.
+This streamlines the writers and ensures only one writer could enter the critical section at any point in time, creating a chokepoint.

-If we follow CoW aggresively, which suggests we copy before we write, there will be no in-place updates.
-All variables during updation will create a clone, apply modfication on this clone and then in one atomic [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) operation switch and start pointing to this newer version.
+If we follow CoW aggressively, which suggests we copy before we write, there will be no in-place updates.
+All variables during updation will create a clone, apply modfication on this clone and then in one atomic [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) operation switch and start pointing to this newer version; thus eradicating need of locking entirely.
+The memory loction with the old value will be garbage collected.

 ![Updating variables without locks](https://user-images.githubusercontent.com/4745789/80912595-9fc13080-8d5b-11ea-9b73-599b673e6715.png)